Miss Tibet: Controversy/Accusations of fraud

 On 5 June 2012 Australian Broadcasting Corporation's Foreign Correspondent program aired a report which had followed contestants preparing for and undertaking the Miss Tibet 2011 contest.
 The report outlined the contestant's understanding of how they would be judged – a judging panel of non-Tibetans would be marking the contestants presentations.
 At the end of the program controversy erupted when the winner was announced.

 One contestant remarked that she thought Tenzin Khecheo would have won.
-Another stated "I think Lobsang Wangyul cheated – he's a fraud."
+Another stated "I think Lobsang Wangyal cheated – he's a fraud."
 The pageant organiser, Lobsang Wangyal, was confronted by the contestants who wanted to know how the judging had been processed.
 At first Lobsang Wangyal claimed the marking sheets had been stolen.
 "I don't have the judges' sheet.
 It was stolen ... on the night. ...
 It's not in the file.
 The file is empty. ...
 When I went onstage somebody stole it.
 I too was surprised."
 The contestants then pressed Lobsang Wangyal further, at which point he admitted the non-Tibetan judge's markings only affected 25% of the overall evaluation – that he himself controlled the remaining 75% of the marking, and as such, had effectively decided by himself which contestant had won.
 The confrontation then ended with the contestants walking out and stating to Lobsang Wangyal "You are a fraud."
 To which Lobsang Wangyal responded "Yeah ... yeah I am."

-Lobsang Wangyal then made a follow up statement to the camera saying "Miss Tibet should be someone who should be calm and, you know ... listen and ... be respectful and see ... if this is how Miss Tibetan will be ... oh my god ... no way."
+Lobsang Wangyal then made a follow-up statement to the camera saying "Miss Tibet should be someone who should be calm and, you know ... listen and ... be respectful and see ... if this is how Miss Tibetan will be ... oh my god ... no way."

 The report then finished with a comment from Ngodop Dolma: "When I look back into Miss Tibet what I've come to realise is that Lobsang's Miss Tibet does not empower Tibetan women but it does the opposite.
 It actually disempowers Tibetan women.
 So, I believe the only way it could have any values is if it were run by a woman."